johnkary/johnkary.net/source/_posts/2016-12-25-metallica-hardwired-to-self-destruct-album-review.md

 ---
 layout: post
-title: "Metallica, Hardwired&hellip; To Self-Destruct - Album Review"
+title: "Metallica, Hardwired… To Self-Destruct - Album Review"
-summary: "Look. &quot;Hardwired&hellip; To Self-Destruct&quot; is to Metallica as &quot;The Force Awakens&quot; is to Star Wars. &quot;New&quot; can never top &quot;old.&quot; The best &quot;new&quot; can only ever co-exist with the &quot;old&quot; by simply not fucking up its reputation.
-With me so far?"
+image: /images/posts/hardwired.jpg
-metadescription: "Hardwired To Self-Destruct is to Metallica as The Force Awakens is to Star Wars: the best new can only ever co-exist with the old by simply not fucking up its reputation.
+description: "Look. \"Hardwired… To Self-Destruct\" is to Metallica as \"The Force Awakens\" is to Star Wars. \"New\" can never top \"old.\" The best \"new\" can only ever co-exist with the \"old\" by simply not fucking up its reputation.
 With me so far?"
 comments: true
 published: true
 tags: [music, reviews]